-Welcome to University Place Historical Society
+Welcome to University Place Historical Society!

 In the fall of 1999, a small group of local citizens gathered to discuss collecting information about the history of University Place.
 The University Place Historical Society incorporated shortly after that on January 24, 2000.
 Since that time members have been active in collecting and preserving the history of University Place.

-One of our most recent successes was obtaining a National Historical Registry Designation for the Curran House.
+One of our successes was obtaining a National Historical Registry Designation for the Curran House.
 While not the oldest house in University Place, it was designed by a nationally recognized architect, Robert Price, and thus worthy of preservation.

-Unless noted, meetings are held in Suite D-2, the room adjoining the UP Museum, Windmill Village Bldg D, suite D-3 off of Bridgeport Way.
+Unless noted, meetings are held in Suite D-2, the room adjoining the UP Museum, Windmill Village Bldg D, suite D-3 off of 37th and Bridgeport Way.
 This room can be entered either through the Museum or through the doors which open onto the Windmill Village Drexler St. Parking Lot.

-Volunteers are always welcome.
+Volunteers are always welcome!

 Please contact us if you would like to help at: